MetroSteph/Security-701/markdown.md

 Software that is created specifically to help detect, prevent and remove malware (malicious software like torjoans, worms, macro viruses etc)

 ### Data loss prevention (DLP):
-Is used to block any type of data you do not want running your network such as social security numbers, credit cards, medical records etc. DLP is used to contantly monitor the traffic in real time to block any sensitive inforamtion from leaving your network.
+Used to block any type of data you do not want running your network such as social security numbers, credit cards, medical records etc. DLP is used to contantly monitor the traffic in real time to block any sensitive inforamtion from leaving your network.

 ### Simple Network management Protocol (SNMP) Traps:
 An SNMP trap is a message that’s sent from a network device to an SNMP management system without being solicited by the system.
 The trap is triggered when a specific event or condition occurs on the device, such as a link going down, an authentication or a power failure.

 ### NetFlow:
-Is used to collect IP traffic information and monitor network flow.
+Utilized to collect IP traffic information and monitor network flow.

 ### Vulnerability scanners:
 Automated detection of security weaknessess in systems, networks, and applications that are sent to a management system to automate the process to patch those systems without any human intervention.
 Very useful in large environments with hundreds or thousands of devices that have different vulnerabilities that need to be patched.